-- To stay competitive and forward-thinking, NAPIC should analyse • Analyse approaches in countries advancing faster in this field, global trends in alternative proteins, recognising regional such as Singapore and the US, particularly their progress in differences in environmental priorities and consumer behaviour. cultivated meat and regulatory frameworks.
+- To stay competitive and forward-thinking, NAPIC should analyse global trends in alternative proteins, recognising regional differences in environmental priorities and consumer behaviour.
 Learning from diverse markets can help refine standards and practices. - Advocate for the sector through a unified NAPIC voice, leveraging lobbying power to shape policy and drive industry alignment.